satria-mitra/Plant-Monitor/README.md

 # plant-monitor-ceworkshop
-CE workshop for plant-monitor, duncan lecture
+Connected Environment workshop for plant monitor, workshop no.2